 The History of Julian Pathways, Inc.

-Due to the current health crisis and the school closures, the leaders within Julian Pathways, Inc. began to quickly adjust their focus to include more of the Julian community in its services.
+2020: due to the COVID-19 health crisis and the school closures, we quickly adjusted our focus to include more of the Julian community in our services.
 With food insecurity at its highest and so many in the community in need, it became apparent that the organization once again, needed to rise to the challenge of providing support.
-Already armed with connections to organizations such as Feeding San Diego and the San Diego Food Bank, the nonprofit stepped in to provide regular food distributions to three different locations in the rural backcountry.
-Pathways, as it is affectionately called, continues to work very closely with the Julian Union School District and the students there are their top priority.
-However, those in the organization felt that it was necessary to expand their services to include the community as a whole.
-In such a small, rural community coming together to help each other is a necessity.
+Already armed with connections to organizations such as Feeding San Diego and the San Diego Food Bank, we stepped in to provide regular food distributions to three different locations in the rural backcountry.
+Now that students are back to in-person learning, we’re ready to roll out the next wave of services.

-2020/2021 Funding from:
+2023-2024 School Year Funding from:

 21st Century Community Learning Center